Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

 update of an executing `SystemState.Dependency`’s final value.
 The cache is stored in the impl.

-Finally, it creates the `LatiosInitializationSystemGroup`, the `LatiosSimulationSystemGroup`, and the `LatiosPresentationSystemGroup` which are subclasses of primary groups created by a non-`LatiosWorld`.
+Finally, it creates the `InitializationSystemGroup`, the `SimulationSystemGroup`, and the `PresentationSystemGroup` along with their `IRateManagers`.
+The `InitializationSystemGroup` `IRateManager` creates the remaining essential systems and injects them into the `InitializationSystemGroup`.

 The `LatiosWorld` contains a couple of flags used for stopping and restarting simulations of systems on scene changes.
-The `LatiosSimulationSystemGroup` and `LatiosPresentationSystemGroup` check one of these flags in `OnUpdate()` and conditionally execute the `base.OnUpdate()`.
+The `SimulationSystemGroup` and `PresentationSystemGroup` rate managers check one of these flags and conditionally execute the `ComponentSystemGroup`.
 This behavior is only used when the Scene Manager is installed.
 Otherwise, the `sceneBlackboardEntity` is created on the first run of `LatiosInitializeSystemGroup`.

 The `LatiosWorld` also contains the public `useExplicitSystemOrdering` flag which tells `SuperSystem`s if they should enable system sorting by default.
 This